Skip to main content

 Posted on: March 20, 2025

-Environmental professionals can obtain certifications to demonstrate their knowledge and experience in the field.
-These certifications are available for entry-level and seasoned professionals, such as environmental program consultants and green construction workers, to demonstrate their ability to handle environmental preservation and protection activities.
+Environmental professionals can obtain online training to demonstrate their knowledge and experience in the field.
+These courses are available for entry-level and seasoned professionals, such as environmental program consultants and green construction workers, to demonstrate their ability to handle environmental preservation and protection activities.

-Certifications are available through organizations such as OSHA.com.
-While some employers require certifications, they are usually not mandatory for legal employment.
+Courses are available through organizations such as OSHA.com.
+While some employers require this training, they are usually not mandatory for legal employment.

 CES training serves as a comprehensive educational program that arms individuals with the expertise required to excel in environmental compliance.